instrumental-products/agent-os/instructions/create-spec.md

 </readiness_summary>

 <execution_prompt>
-  PROMPT: "The project planning is complete.
+  PROMPT: "The spec planning is complete.
 The first task is:

   **Task 1:** [FIRST_TASK_TITLE]
   [BRIEF_DESCRIPTION_OF_TASK_1_AND_SUBTASKS]